 Non-permitted Aids: During the exam, no illicit aids are permitted to be accessible to the examinees.
 Only examination papers, pens and note paper (exclusively note paper marked with the MONDIALE stamp) are allowed on the exam desks.
 All objects diverging for the described objects are to be confiscated before the exam begins and handed back after the examination ends.
 Unauthorized aids include personal records, published works such as dictionaries, as well as devices that are suitable for storage or transmission of information (electronic calendars, mobile phones, scan pens, cameras, etc.), even if no relevant information is stored on these devices at the time, i.e. at the time these are checked.

 Cheating: Any attempt at fraud or cheating will be duly recorded.
 The decision to exclude candidates will be made by the exam supervisors, or the examiners, for oral exams.
-The exclusion shall be recorded in detail in the protocol of the examination, stating the reasons for the exclusion.
-Personal records of participants that have taken part in a fraudulent attempt are attached to the examination protocol.
+Exclusion is clearly stated in the reasons which have led to the and exclusion, noted in detail on the audit log.
+Personal records of participants that have taken part in a fraudulent attempt are attached to the audit log.

 Minimum Number of Participants: If the minimum number of participants is not enrolled for the exams, the school reserves the right to waive the exam.
 In such a case, the school will notify the registered participants without delay.
 All fees paid to date will be re-payed.

 Separate Exam Clauses: For TOEIC and TOEFL exams, as well as DTZ exam registrations for integration course participants, special conditions apply.
 Please refer to the examination provider’s website for the details.

 A withdrawal or a rebooking of the exam date is possible, given the following conditions and deadlines: